csc301-2023-fall/project-11-unicef-t/deliverables/D1/planning.md

 Furthermore, the current existing Apache Superset country map plugin does not support most of the countries UNICEF operates and is deprecated.
 Our product will support data for more countries that UNICEF operates with additional functionalites such as the ability to configure an Apache Superset instance to load different or custom country boundary data.

-> Short (1 - 2 min' read max)
- * We want you to "connect the dots" for us - Why does your product (as described in your answer to Q1) fits the needs of your users (as described in your answer to Q2)?
- * Explain the benefits of your product explicitly & clearly.
-For example:
-    * Save users time (how and how much?)
-    * Allow users to discover new information (which information?
-And, why couldn't they discover it before?)
-    * Provide users with more accurate and/or informative data (what kind of data?
-Why is it useful to them?)
-    * Does this application exist in another form?
-If so, how does your differ and provide value to the users?
-    * How does this align with your partner's organization's values/mission/mandate?

 #### Q4: What are the user stories that make up the Minumum Viable Product (MVP)?